-The homeshoring / homeworking model can be supported by using a headset and IP audio processor (that links the headset and PC), rather than an IP phone.
+The remote working model can be supported by using a headset and IP audio processor (that links the headset and PC), rather than an IP phone.
 This method is cheaper than an IP phone, is simpler to support, and has the added advantage that if the PC locks up, the employee can continue to speak and be heard.

-Looking at historical data from 2010 onwards, it can be seen that the use of IP headsets has grown very significantly, from a 2010 base of 42% to 81% in 2020, almost doubling.
+Looking at historical data from 2010 onwards, it can be seen that the use of IP headsets has grown very significantly, from a 2010 base of 42% to 85% in 2021, more than doubling.

 Wireless uptake has been slower initially, with a gradual increase from 15% in 2010 to 2019's high of 34%.
-There has been a significant uptake in 2020, and it will be interesting to see if this is a data anomaly, or part of a trend.
+There has been a significant uptake in penetration rate in the last couple of years, and it will be interesting to see if this is a data anomaly, or part of a trend.

-Figure 21: IP & wireless headset usage, 2010-2020
+Figure 18: IP & wireless headset usage, 2010-2021